Why Aren’t You A Property Investor?

 He is in a position to sit back and watch the values of his properties increase further, along with his rental income.
 But he continues to work helping source properties for clients.
-He has now helped more than 1700 investors become ‘one per centers’ by building portfolios with more than six properties.
+He has now helped more than 1700 investors become ‘one per centers’ by building property portfolios with more than six properties.

 The Australian dream

 So many Australians dream about investing in property, but many struggle to go ahead and take the plunge.
 They always have a reason that stops them.
-Maybe they are risk averse and think the market will crash, or they’re waiting for it to settle down, or they lack confidence, or their relative had a bad experience with tenants, or they just want to wait and save a bit more cash first…the list goes on and on.
+Maybe they are risk averse and think the property market will crash, or they’re waiting for it to settle down, or they lack confidence, or their relative had a bad experience with tenants, or they just want to wait and save a bit more cash first…the list goes on and on.

-They still want to create a great lifestyle for their families in the future, but don’t want to make sacrifices to their lifestyle in the present and take the necessary steps to get on the ladder.
+They still want to create a great lifestyle for their families in the future, but don’t want to make sacrifices to their lifestyle in the present and take the necessary steps to get on the property ladder.

 So, what are you waiting for?

-Time is your friend when it comes to property investing.
+Time is your friend when it comes to property investment.
 It’s always the right time to buy property somewhere in Australia.
 By not making a start, you are choosing to miss out.
 The current low interest rates make now as good a time as any to begin a property investment journey.
 Growth is anticipated all over the country this year and next.
 And rents will continue to rise with inflation over the years and decades to come.

 The ship has never sailed, you can get on it wherever you like.
 But the longer you wait, the less wealth you will create and the more time you will spend living life on someone else’s terms.